-Fundrise is a startup financial company that advertises itself as “a real alternative to investing in the stock market.”
-The company presents that alternative by letting individuals invest in private real estate markets, something that was difficult or impossible before.
+Fundrise is a financial company that advertises itself as “a real alternative to investing in the stock market.”
+The company lets individuals invest in private real estate markets, something that was difficult or impossible in the past.

-Team Clark has gotten a number of questions about how Fundrise works and if it’s a good idea to invest with them, so let’s walk through it.
+Team Clark has gotten a number of questions about how Fundrise works and if it’s a good idea to invest with them, and this article addresses those.

 With Fundrise, you are investing in “eREITs” and “eFunds”, which are limited liability companies that hold the real estate projects in your Fundrise portfolio.